 South Korea relocation guide

 Expat Info Desk currently has a city guide available for living in Seoul.
-This exhaustive guide contains everything you need to know about relocating to this city and will assist you to:
+This exhaustive guide contains everything you need to know before moving to South Korea and will assist you to:

 - relocate efficiently and effectively with minimum stress.